ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 7. When using the Scale NFS, it is expected that all the login, management, and worker nodes share the NFS mount points.
 From the above example, the management and the worker nodes get the NFS mounted as the shared file system.

 However, from Step 3 when you create a new subnet for creating the login node, there are few configuration changes that needs to be done to export a new NFS called `/gpfs/fs1/lsf`.
-These default mount points are created through the compute subnet CIDR range and when the login subnet are created through a different CIDR range a new exports should be created, failing which the LSF binaries cannot be shared with Scale cluster.
-Run the below commands:
+The default mount points `/gpfs/fs1/data` and `/gpfs/fs1/tool` are created through the compute subnet CIDR range.
+When the login subnet is created through a different CIDR then the default mount points cannot be accessed as the ranges are different and from the login CIDR range a new exports should be created.
+Run the following commands:

 ```text
 # mmcrfileset fs1 new_fileset --inode-space new